itsindrajput/itsindrajput/README.md

 ### 🧑‍💻 About Me

 🎓 Engineering graduate with 2+ years of experience in software development and academia.
-👨‍🏫 Currently working as an Assistant Professor at Marwadi University, Rajkot.
+👨‍🏫 Currently working a Technical Educator at ByteXL India Pvt Ltd at Chandigarh University Punjab.
 💡 Passionate about solving real-world problems, building scalable apps, and mentoring the next-gen tech talent.
 🧠 Solved 300+ coding problems across LeetCode, HackerRank, CodeChef, and GFG.
 💬 Known for a strong problem-solving mindset and a commitment to excellence.